 The recent decision of Nissan Philippines to shut down its assembly operations in the country this March has caught many people by surprise — myself not included for reasons I’d discuss later.

-Despite this unfortunate development, Nissan Philippines Inc. President and Managing Director Atsushi Najima assured valued customers and the Filipino people that Nissan Philippines is here to stay and shall continue to serving its customers.
+Despite this unfortunate development, Nissan Philippines Inc. President and Managing Director Atsushi Najima assured valued customers and the Filipino people that Nissan Philippines is here to stay and shall continue to serve its customers.
 “Nissan remains committed to its investments in the Philippines.
 The company will continue to contribute to the growth of the Philippine automotive industry through its innovative products and excellent services, as well as its dealer expansion nationwide,” said Mr. Najima.

-THEPHILBIZNEWS has always been in the loop when it comes to Japan External Trade Organization (JETRO)’s updates on business developments concerning Japanese firms.
+THEPHILBIZNEWS has always been in the loop when it comes to Japan External Trade Organization (JETRO) updates on business developments concerning Japanese firms.
 In recent years, it has aired concerns over changes in the ownership of the companies in the Philippines and tax incentives to encourage more investors to come or stay in the Philippines.
 But apparently, the Department of Finance continues to be deaf to calls for incentives.
-The Board of Investments of the Phiippines (BOI) has said that incentives afforded to foreign investors should at least be at par with other ASEAN-member countries.
+The Board of Investments of the Philippines (BOI) has said that incentives afforded to foreign investors should at least be at par with other ASEAN-member countries.

 This is the same sentiment across foreign chambers of commerce in the Philippines, that the incentives for foreign investors would be something attractive to keep their business in the country given the fact our ASEAN neighbors have been very aggressive in enticing investors to do business in their respective countries.

-I remember what the president of a Korean company in the Philippines told me back in the third quarter of 2016 when they invited me in the groundbreaking of their other branch.
+I remember what the president of a Korean company in the Philippines told me back in the third quarter of 2016 when they invited me to the groundbreaking of their other branch.
 In a worried tone, he said: “The Philippines should not just focus on China investors.
 This is bad for the country and will spook other foreign investors.”

 The truth is, Vietnam, Thailand, Indonesia and now Cambodia have been very aggressive in their bells and whistles strategy by offering attractive incentives to foreign investors.
 My Japanese friend who studied in the UK describes these trade policies as “very hard to refuse.”

-Compared with other Asian counterparts and Westerners, the Japanese have group solidarity, even in terms of decision making.
+Compared with other Asian counterparts and Westerners, the Japanese have group solidarity, even in terms of decision-making.
 Thus, it is important to understand this peculiar cultural mindset of the Japanese.
 The team concept is not just strong but also very important to them.

 I can safely presume that the decision of Nissan Philippines to close the assembly operation in the Philippines went through the “nemawashi.”
 This involves the Japanese’s management values consensus.
 I am sure even companies that are part of JETRO have the same process.
 And as what a Japanese proverb says, “A single arrow is easily broken but not ten in a bundle.”